SjonHortensius/TooBasic/README.md

 Examples
 ========

-A more verbose usage example which demonstrates most features:
+A more complete usage example which demonstrates most features:

 ```php
 <?php